I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 I remember that first week I lost almost 8 lbs just from water weight and some fat.
 It was the quickest my weight ever dropped, and I was hooked!

-As the diet went along, I never weighed or measured a single thing I ate.
+As my keto diet went along, I never weighed or measured a single thing I ate.
 I just made sure I ate higher fat levels for energy, protein took care of itself, and I ate no more than 30 grams of carbs per day.

 It was a simple diet structure I could stick to.
-And it obviously worked, as you can see from the pictures above!
+And it obviously worked, as I finally got to a healthy weight in my 8-week keto challenge.

 Weight Gain On Keto?